 Spend time with the world's leading experts on laughter: children.

-Surround yourself with people and things that make you laugh-whatever they may be.
+Surround yourself with people and things that make you laugh—whoever or whatever they may be.

 Surround yourself with humor: An Internet search for "stupid pet tricks" or "funniest home movies" will give you, as well as the people you care for or the people who care for you, plenty to laugh at.